 Study with Japanese students and discover the Japanese culture.

 This program is conducted at the Kumamoto Prefectural University Japanese Language Education Laboratory.
 Professor BABA Ryoji, the highest authority in the field of Japanese language education, is responsible for the entire program.
-JLNE is not an introductory lecture to teach Japanese, but a Japanese language course conducted by Japanese university students (graduate students) who major in Japanese language education.
+JLNE is a Japanese language course conducted by Japanese university students (graduate students) who major in Japanese language education.

 This program is a one month training program organized by Asia Hope Camp Organization and the International Trade Department of Kumamoto City, Kyushu, Japan and is supported by Korea-Japan Socio-cultural Forum.